Where to get a urine analysis for your UTI

 Regenerus UK offer the range of Microgen DX UTI laboratory tests for both men and women.
-Turnaround is 6 days from receipt of the samples.
+Turnaround is 7 days from receipt of the samples.
 You can order directly from them and receive the results via their online portal.
-The results provide antibiotic susceptabilities and resistances against each bacteria identified but they do not offer clinical interpretation of the results and are unable to recommend clinicians.
+The results provide antibiotic susceptibilities and resistances against each bacteria identified but they do not offer clinical interpretation of the results.

 Pathnostics – (PCR testing) – USA